New Lake Management Project in Washington State

 The Department plans to continue monitoring Rainbow Lake over the coming years.
 Further steps may include aeration or repeated application if required.
 While the trial has focused on a small lake, officials are considering whether the same approach could be applied to other water bodies across the state.

-For more information about Phoslock and its applications in lakes, reservoirs, and ponds, please contact Damian Whelan, Business Development Manager, Phoslock Europe.
+For more information about Phoslock and its applications in lakes, reservoirs, and ponds, please contact Damian Whelan, General Manager, Phoslock Europe.
 Damian can provide guidance on phosphorus control strategies, treatment suitability, and regulatory approvals across Europe.

 Share this article